AppleGamer22/applegamer22.github.io/content/posts/nitectf/boys/index.md

 ## E-mail Address
 1. **I didn't figure it out during the event**, but once I had Hughie's email address I could find his public Google calendar with the hyper link [calendar.google.com/calendar/u/0/embed?src=`hughiecampbell392@gmail.com`](https://calendar.google.com/calendar/u/0/embed?src=hughiecampbell392@gmail.com).
 	* Additional intelligence could be gathered about the email address using tools such as [EPIEOS](https://epieos.com).
-	* The Google ID of the email address could be gathered by initiating a Google Hangouts chat and inspecting the HTML of the recipient.
+	* The Google ID of the email address could be gathered by initiating a Google Hangouts chat and inspecting the HTML at the recipient's details.
 1. The only event during December 2022 has the flag `niteCTF{v0ught_n33ds_t0_g0_d0wn}`.